RehabEngGroup/BOPS/README.md

 <https://simtk.org/home/bops> together with a dataset to play with.

 ## Documentation ##
-A PDF version of the BOPS User Manual will soon be uploaded in <https://simtk.org/home/bops>.
+For a first introduction, please refer to this README file.
-Meanwhile, please refer to this README for a basic introduction.
+For a complete overview on how to use BOPS v2.0, a tutorial video can be downloaded from the SimTK project page.

 ## Installation ##